 You might not meet the two-year ownership or use requirement.
 If so, you can claim the exclusion only if you sell the home for these reasons:

 In these situations, the maximum exclusion will be reduced.
 You can’t exclude any gain you can attribute to depreciation that you claimed after May 6, 1997.

 The gain you can exclude might be limited if both of these apply:

 You use the home other than as your main home (nonqualified use) at any time after 2008.

 For this purpose, nonqualified use doesn’t include:

 Any period before Jan.
 1, 2009

-Any period during the 5-year period that’s after the last period of use as a main home
+Any period during the five-year period that’s after the last period of use as a main home

-A period of temporary absence of up to 2 years for reasons of health, employment, and unforeseen circumstances
+A period of temporary absence for up to two years for these reasons: